 We only keep your personal information for as long as it is necessary to fulfil the purposes for which it is processed (as described above).

 In accordance with our retention policy, we will retain your personal information for a minimum of six years from the end of our business relationship with you.
-Our business relationship will be deemed to be at an end on the date upon which your account is closed (which will either be when all outstanding sums under the agreement have been repaid or when we stop pursuing arrears on the account) or when your application has been declined.
+Our business relationship will be deemed to be at an end on the date upon which your account is closed (which will either be when all outstanding sums under the agreement have been repaid or when we stop pursuing arrears on the account), or when your application has been declined, or when you decide not to proceed with an application or enquiry to us.

 Please note that if your personal information is shared with third parties (as detailed above) they may have different retention policies.
 Fraud prevention agencies can hold your personal data for different periods of time; if you are considered to pose a fraud or money laundering risk, note that your data can be held by them for up to six years.
 Further information in respect of how fraud prevention agencies may hold your personal information can be found at www.shawbrook.co.uk/fair-processing-notice.